-Gains and losses on the sale or disposal of assets are recognized in the income statement under the same items as the associated depreciation charges.
+Gains and losses on the sale or disposal of assets are recognized in the income statement under the same functions as the associated depreciation charges.

-An impairment loss resulting from an asset having diminished in value beyond the level of normal depreciation is recognized at the amount by which the carrying amount exceeds its recoverable amount.
+An impairment loss resulting from an asset having diminished in value beyond the level of normal amortization or depreciation is recognized at the amount by which the cost exceeds its recoverable amount.

 Inventories are measured at cost determined on a first-in first-out basis or net realizable value where this is lower.

-If the expected sales price less any completion costs and costs to execute sales (net realizable value) of inventories is lower than the carrying amount, the inventories are written down to net realizable value.
+If the expected selling price less any completion costs and costs to execute sales (net realizable value) of inventories is lower than the cost, the inventories are written down to net realizable value.

 Cash at bank and in hand comprises cash balances and funds held at financial institutions.

 The Novozymes Group categorizes financial assets and liabilities as follows: Financial assets/liabilities at fair value through profit or loss, Loans and receivables, Hedge accounting, Available-for-sale financial assets, and Financial liabilities.